yasir2000/openwrt-oldwiki-md/DropbearPublicKeyAuthenticationHowto.rst

 == Create the directories ==

 Create the following directories (on the router) and set their permissions.
-They are required later.

 {{{
-cd /
 mkdir -p /root/.ssh
 chmod -R 0700 /root
 }}}